The Mayfair Witches Parlor

 The House

-The Soria Creel house on Prytania Street was built in or about 1875.
+The Soria-Creel house on Prytania Street was built in 1875.
 It is mere blocks away from 1239 First Street.
+Although the Mayfair Witches' home of the novels is built with Greek Revival architecture, it also features Italianate architecture, which the Soria-Creel house also features.

-To help sort out the confusion, and because it's a lot of fun to see these beautiful homes with so much history, I decided to go into more detail on those properties.
+Because it's a lot of fun to see these beautiful homes with so much history, I decided to go into more detail on those properties.
 This is one of the reasons the house used as Mona Mayfair's house on Amelia Street has a page on the site.
+You will find a link to that page of the Parlor at the bottom of this one.

 This page is no doubt going to remain in a constant state of construction, so please keep checking back!